dpareasy/Assignment1/README.md

 The figure shows a hierachical Finite State Machine made of the following states:
-1. **INITIALIZE_MAP**: The state in which the robot build the map of the environment.
+1. **INITIALIZE_MAP**: The state in which the robot loads the map of the environment.
 2. **NORMAL**: composed of three other states:
     * **DECIDE_LOCATION**: The state in which the robot decides the location to reach.
     * **MOVING_TO_LOCATION**: The state in which the robot moves until reaching the target location.